 And to show his love by:

-With the help in the power of the Holy Spirit.
+With the help and in the power of the Holy Spirit.

 The Church was built during the 14th century.
 No record exists of an earlier building but there has almost certainly been a Church on the site from early times and stones from the earlier building are probably incorporated in the present fabric.
 It is now one of the largest village churches in Hertfordshire and its most striking feature is in the tower.